-The global respiratory disease testing market was valued at USD 6140 million in 2019 and is expected to grow at a CAGR of 8.2% during the forecast study period.
+The global respiratory disease testing market size was valued at USD 6140 million in 2019 and is expected to grow at a CAGR of 8.2% during the forecast study period.

 Respiratory disease testing aids in determining the type of lung disorder and disease severity.
 According to the Centers for Disease Control and Prevention (CDC), every year 2 million people in the U.S. get infected by hospital-acquired infections.
 These infections further lead to lower respiratory tract infections such as tracheobronchitis and ventilator-associated pneumonia.
 The accessibility to innovative and cost-effective respiratory disease testing kits, devices, software, and consumables has improved the early detection of respiratory diseases.
 The rising prevalence of respiratory diseases, technological advances in respiratory disease testing, and the burgeoning geriatric population have contributed to the growth of the respiratory disease testing market.